Key Quote

 Technique 2 — DICKENSIAN VENTRILOQUISM

-Dickens ventriloquises (speaks through) the actual arguments used by Victorian politicians and economists who opposed welfare reform.
-Scrooge is not merely a character but a mouthpiece (a person who speaks on behalf of others) for real political attitudes.
+Dickens ventriloquisesventriloquises — speaks through the actual arguments used by Victorian politicians and economists who opposed welfare reform.
+Scrooge is not merely a character but a mouthpiecemouthpiece — A character used to express the views of a group or ideology for real political attitudes.
 By placing these arguments in the mouth of a character the reader is designed to despise, Dickens makes the political personal — exposing the inhumanity embedded in respectable economic theory.

-The precision of the language — 'prisons', 'workhouses', 'the treadmill', 'the Poor Law' — grounds Scrooge's cruelty in specific institutional (relating to established organisations) reality.
-This is not a vague villain but a representative of a real system that Dickens wants to indict (accuse formally) through fiction.
+The precision of the language — 'prisons', 'workhouses', 'the treadmill', 'the Poor Law' — grounds Scrooge's cruelty in specific institutionalinstitutional — relating to established organisations reality.
+This is not a vague villain but a representative of a real system that Dickens wants to indictindict — To formally accuse or charge with responsibility for wrongdoing through fiction.

 Key Words